ACCESS-NRI/access-hive.org.au/docs/models/build_a_model/build_source_code.md

 Debugging is an important part of the development process.
 Using a debugger can make this process significantly easier, allowing detailed inspection of the state of the code as it is running.
 The debugger used in this guide is [_Linaro DDT_](https://www.linaroforge.com/linaro-ddt/) from [Linaro Forge](https://www.linaroforge.com/).

+### Setting up the debugger

+To connect to the debugger remotely from your workstation, you will need to set up the _Linaro Forge_ client locally.
+Download the client from the [Linaro Forge download](https://www.linaroforge.com/download-documentation) page, taking care match the version of the client with the most up-to-date version on the compute cluster (to get older versions of the client, follow the [older versions](https://www.linaroforge.com/download-forge-old-version) link).
+Once installed, launch the client and follow the [connecting remotely](https://www.linaroforge.com/download-forge-old-version) instructions.

+!!! tip
+    To check which versions of _Linaro Forge_ are available on your compute cluster, use `module avail linaro-forge`.

+For Gadi, the current version of _Linaro Forge_ is `24.0` and the _Remote Launch Settings_ are:
+- __Host Name__: `<username>@nci.org.au`
+- __Remote Installation Directory__: `/apps/linaro-forge/24.0.2`

 ### Setting up the build

 To debug a model through the _Linaro_ debugger, the following changes to the build's `spack.yaml` are required: